SimonAlling/userscript-proxy/README.md

 Disable userscripts when the request URL contains `PARAM` as a query parameter.
 For example, use `-q foo` to disable userscripts for `http://example.com?foo`.
 Defaults to `nouserscripts`.

+### `--rules FILE`

+Take ignore or intercept rules from `FILE`, which can be a glob pattern matching multiple files.
+By default, matching traffic is ignored; use `--intercept` to invert this behavior.
+See examples above.

 ### `--transparent`, `-t`